DUN FOR YOU CONTRACTING

 It is always a good idea to hire a professional when homeowners undertake ADU construction to ensure compliance with regulatory complexities, including zoning regulations, building codes, and permits.
 This may involve revisions to zoning bylaws and adherence to safety standards and aesthetics guidelines.

 By ensuring compliance with these requirements, homeowners can legalize their ADUs and avoid potential penalties for non-compliance with local regulations.
 Consulting with local authorities or a professional such as Dun For You Construction that is familiar with ADU regulations can help navigate the process effectively.
+Learn more about our Process to Build, view our Dwellings Gallery or checkout ADU Resources for the Niagara Region.

 Other names for ADU's